mrhunsaker/Ts65DnPilots/Manuscript_Draft_Figures/WhitePaperTs65Dn.md

 ![Cheeseboard](https://raw.github.com/mrhunsaker/Ts65DnPilots/master/Manuscript_Draft_Figures/Diagrams/Cheeseboard.png?raw=TRUE)

+*Figure Caption: Layout of the Cheeseboard apparatus in the experimental space.
+The cheeseboard measured 1 m in diameter and was elevated 1 m from the floor.*

+---

 ####Metric / Coordinate Processing

 ![Coordinate](https://raw.github.com/mrhunsaker/Ts65DnPilots/master/Manuscript_Draft_Figures/Diagrams/Clear_Metric.png?raw=TRUE)

+*Figure Caption: Layout of the Metric or Coordinate task in the experimental space.
+With the clear box, the mice were able to use distal cues to guide behavioral decisions*

+---

 ![Coordinate](https://raw.github.com/mrhunsaker/Ts65DnPilots/master/Manuscript_Draft_Figures/Diagrams/Red_Metric.png?raw=TRUE)

+*Figure Caption: Layout of the Metric or Coordinate task in the experimental space.
+With the red box, the mice did not have access to distal cues to guide behavioral decisions*

+---

 ####Topological / Categorical Processing

 ![Categorical](https://raw.github.com/mrhunsaker/Ts65DnPilots/master/Manuscript_Draft_Figures/Diagrams/Clear_Topological.png?raw=TRUE)

+*Figure Caption: Layout of the Topological or Categorical task in the experimental space.
+With the clear box, the mice were able to use distal cues to guide behavioral decisions*

+---

 ![Categorical](https://raw.github.com/mrhunsaker/Ts65DnPilots/master/Manuscript_Draft_Figures/Diagrams/Red_Topological.png?raw=TRUE)

+*Figure Caption: Layout of the Topological or Categorical task in the experimental space.
+With the red box, the mice did not have access to distal cues to guide behavioral decisions*

+---

 ####Location Recognition

 ![Location Recognition](https://raw.github.com/mrhunsaker/Ts65DnPilots/master/Manuscript_Draft_Figures/Diagrams/Clear_LocationRecognition.png?raw=TRUE)

+*Figure Caption: Layout of the Location Recognition task in the experimental space.
+With the clear box, the mice were able to use distal cues to guide behavioral decisions*

+---

 ![Location Recognition](https://raw.github.com/mrhunsaker/Ts65DnPilots/master/Manuscript_Draft_Figures/Diagrams/Red_LocationRecognition.png?raw=TRUE)

+*Figure Caption: Layout of the Location Recognition task in the experimental space.
+With the red box, the mice did not have access to distal cues to guide behavioral decisions*

+---

 ##Temporal